By

 The technical structure comprises two main axes.
 The horizontal axis indicates the categories being compared.
 The vertical axis represents a measured value.
 Each bar has a uniform width to facilitate reading.

-• The height corresponds exactly to the value of the category
+• The height corresponds exactly to the value of the category.

-• Bar spacing remains constant
+• The spacing between the bars remains constant

-• Bars can be vertical or horizontal
+• The bars can be vertical or horizontal.

-• Width never changes between sticks
+• The width never changes between the sticks.

 • Qualitative variables (brands, countries, products)